-Parks Recreation and Culture Master Plan was completed in 2005 to identify current and future requirements related to the provision of leisure services in the city.
+Parks Recreation and Culture Master Plan was completed in 2005 to identify current and future requirements related to the provision of leisure services in the City.
 Through the public input process for the plan, waterfront parks were the item that ranked highest in public satisfaction (67% satisfied).
 Waterfront parks and trails, however, continue to be of great interest.
 The public suggests that additional waterfront parks and continued trail development are also the most needed in terms of new and improved facilities, followed by arenas, and environmentally sensitive areas.
-The Master Plan suggests "seeking opportunities to acquire key waterfront properties and access to ocean shoreline as public open space whenever possible".
+The Master Plan suggests "seeking opportunities to acquire key waterfront properties and access to ocean shoreline as public open space whenever possible" to continue to grow on our popular waterfront park resource.